thingsboard/thingsboard.github.io/docs/user-guide/notifications.md

         title: 'Click the “Send notification” button.
 Then click the “Create new” button;'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-5-ce.png
         title: 'Enter the name of the notification recipients.
-Next, select one of the three types of recipients: platform users, Microsoft Teams and Slack entities.
-From the "User filter" list, select who you want to send messages or notifications to.
+Next, select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities.
+In the "User Filter" list, select who you want to send notifications to.
 Click "Add";'
     2:
         image: /images/user-guide/notifications/notification-center-recipients-6-ce.png
         title: 'The new recipient is added.'